-The Management Board is made up of five members.
-Two members are selected by the Government of the Northwest Territories (GNWT), two are selected by the oil and gas industry and one is selected as member-at-large representing the public interest.
+The Management Board is made up of six members.
+Two members are selected by the Government of the Northwest Territories (GNWT), two are selected by the oil and gas industry and two are selected as members-at-large representing the public interest.
 Members are appointed by the Minister of Industry, Tourism and Investment.
 The Chair is selected by members of the Board.

 Chair - Andrew Applejohn (GNWT)

 Andrew Applejohn is the Senior Science Advisor to the Government of the Northwest Territories and is responsible for developing overarching science policy and implementing the government’s research agenda, working with local, regional, territorial, national and international agencies.